What are blood disorders?

 Clinical trials are studies that help blood doctors and researchers better understand different diseases and disorders, including the effectiveness of medications and therapies to prevent or reduce the severity of bleeding episodes.

-Through our research engine, Georgetown Lombardi's Comprehensive Cancer Center, we're proud to apply the latest advances in research, ensuring our patients receive the most up-to-date, evidence-based care available.
+Through our research engine, the Georgetown Lombardi Comprehensive Cancer Center, we're proud to apply the latest advances in research, ensuring our patients receive the most up-to-date, evidence-based care available.